 Child Care Health - Fever

-Since a fever often is a symptom of contagious infection or illness, I cannot care for a child who has a fever above 101° or has had a fever above 101° in the past 24 hours.
+Since a fever often is a symptom of contagious infection or illness, I cannot care for a child who has a fever above 100° or has had a fever above 100° in the past 24 hours.
 If I suspect that your child has developed a fever while in my care, your child’s temperature will be taken at least twice at 10-minute intervals, and each temperature recorded.
-Two readings of fever over 101° require that your child return home immediately.
-In this case I will notify you and isolate him/her within my sight and hearing.
-You are expected to reply to the notification promptly, and pick up your child within one hour of notification.
-If a reply isn't received promptly, your child's emergency contact person will be called to pick up the child.
+Two readings of fever over 100° require that your child return home immediately and the above Exclusion from Care procedures will be followed.
 Your child may return to care after a full 24 hours has passed after the fever has ended naturally, without use of fever reducer.
 If a doctor determines that the fever is due to an infection, the child may return 24 hours after beginning an antibiotic, or with the doctor's written note.

 Child Care Health - Illness Reports